 - Purchase and manage 24/7.
 Once you’ve selected a quote & reviewed the policy with your dedicated assistant, you can electronically sign documents to receive instant proof of insurance.
 If you’d rather speak with someone we will connect you with a Dedicated Insurance Assistant to walk you through all the options and answer any questions you might have.
 Once finished, your documents will arrive in the mail and you can manage your policy 24/7 with our ‘My Surex’ login feature.

-- Get ready for congestion.
-Getting around Toronto by car can be frustrating.
-Even if you avoid rush hour, you may find yourself in long line of stopped or slow-moving cars.
+- Get ready for congestion - Getting around Toronto by car can be frustrating.
+Even if you avoid rush hour, you may find yourself in a long line of stopped or slow-moving cars.
 That’s why it’s important to give yourself lots of time to get where you’re going, and when possible, consider using public transit.
 Toronto has a robust transit system — including subways, regional trains, streetcars, and buses — that can often get you around the city more quickly than with a car, especially if you’re heading downtown.

-- Driving with the TTC.
-Driving in Toronto means driving with the public transit system, Toronto Transit Commission (TTC).
+- Driving with the TTC - Driving in Toronto means driving with the public transit system, Toronto Transit Commission (TTC).
 Here are a few things to be mindful of with the TTC: lane-changing buses, passengers getting off and on streetcars, streetcars sharing roads with vehicles (and therefore vehicles needing to stop behind the streetcars, to avoid their opening doors), and large numbers of pedestrians exiting subway stations.

 - Visit Hight Park Zoo